REPEATS, SECONDARY STRUCTURE & MELTING TEMPERATURE

 CRISPRfinder Clustered Regularly Interspaced Short Palindromic Repeats (CRISPR) present a curious repeat structure found in many prokaryotic genomes.
 They show characteristics of both tandem and interspaced repeats.
 (Reference: I. Grissa et al. 2007.
 Nucl.
 Acids Res.
 35(Web Server issue): W52-W57).

-For those with a fuller knowledge of DNA secondary structure you might want to visit ICGEB: International Centre for Genetic Engineering and Biotechnology (Italy)
+For those with a fuller knowledge of DNA secondary structure you might want to visit Pázmány Péter Catholic University, The Faculty of Bionics and Information Technologies (Hungary) for:

 bend.it and plot.it